GMW-SMP/addons/README.md

-# SMP
+# SMP Addons

-Assisting plugin for SMP servers, written by Caden Kriese "flogic".
+Addons plugin for the GMW-SMP servers, written by Caden "flogic" Kriese.